{{tag>deutsch linux debian sshd it-security}}

 1 file wiped and 0 special files ignored in 0 directories, 0 symlinks removed but not followed, 0 errors occured.

-We will need this key with the .ppk extension to log in to putty later. **Never upload this key to the server!**
+Save this key with the ''.ppk'' extension for later login to putty. **Never upload this key to the server!**

 ===== Login test =====

 Now we test whether the connection is established with the generated key.
 To do this, we open putty.exe and enter the host name as usual.
-Before we now click on **open** we switch to the left in the tree view to **Connection / SSH / Auth** and under **private key file for authentication** and enter the path to our ppk file.
-Now click on **open** button.
+Before we now click on ''open'' in the tree view on the left, we switch to ''Connection'' -> ''SSH'' -> ''Auth'' and enter under ''private key file for authentication'' enter the path to our ppk file.
+Now click on ''open'' button.
 If the login was successful, and without error message, we can completely deactivate the password authentication in our sshd.

-Now we edit the sshd configuration file /etc/ssh/sshd_config
+Now we edit the SSHd configuration file nano /etc/ssh/sshd_config

 Port 22